 The Global Online Waggle Dance has been designed to allow people to unite from anywhere in the world from the safety of their own home so that they can become part of this global celebration.

 Everyone, individuals, school groups, businesses, all welcome.

-Our goal is to have 20,000 waggle dance videos uploaded, from 20 countries in 2020, to represent the 20,000 species of bees that exist globally
+Our goal is to have 20,000 waggle dance videos uploaded, from 20 countries, to represent the 20,000 species of bees that exist globally